f0000000x/Cloud-Computing/Deep-Learning-Kit-Installation/Readme.md

 This guide shows you the step by step installaling deep learning frameworks using shell script.

-* Ubuntu 14.04 instllation:

-This guide shows you the step by step installaling deep learning frameworks on ubuntu 14.04 manullay.

-* Ubuntu 16.04 instllation:
+* Ubuntu 16.04 installation:

-This guide shows you the step by step installaling deep learning frameworks on ubuntu 16.04 manullay.
+This guide shows you the step by step installaling deep learning frameworks on ubuntu 16.04 manually.